Quansight/Quansight-website/apps/labs/posts/quansight-labs-awarded-three-czi-eoss-cycle5-grants.md

 ### Call for contributions

 SciPy is open source, and as such, this grant work will also be done in the open and with the broaders community.
 It means that you can all contribute to help or provide feedback.
-Head over to https://scipy.org/ and help us shape SciPy for the next decade.
+Join [our community](https://scipy.org/community/), and help us shape SciPy for the next decade.

 ## Transparent, open & sustainable infrastructure for conda-forge and bioconda
 **PIs: [Jaime Rodríguez-Guerra](https://github.com/jaimergp) (Quansight), [Wolf Vollprecht](https://github.com/wolfv) (Quantstack)**

 This is a joint project with [QuanstStack](https://quantstack.net/) to improve conda-forge and [Bioconda's](https://bioconda.github.io/) sustainability and transparency by adopting vendor-agnostic and secure infrastructure practices.
-In addition, the team will develop comprehensive maintenance metrics and dashboards 🎉
+In addition, we will develop comprehensive maintenance metrics and dashboards. 🎉

 This project has three main goals:
 1. Reducing infrastructure technical debt